vbenso/incubator-nuttx-rmt/Documentation/reference/os/time_clock.rst

 -  **Overhead**: Although the CPU usage of the system timer interrupt at 100Hz is really very low, it is still mostly wasted processing time.
-One most timer interrupts, there is really nothing that needs be done other than incrementing the counter.
+On most timer interrupts, there is really nothing that needs to be done other than incrementing the counter.
 -  **Resolution**: Resolution of all system timing is also determined by ``CONFIG_USEC_PER_TICK``.
-So nothing that be time with resolution finer than 10 milliseconds be default.
-To increase this resolution, ``CONFIG_USEC_PER_TICK`` an be reduced.
+So nothing can be timed with resolution finer than 10 milliseconds by default.
+To increase this resolution, ``CONFIG_USEC_PER_TICK`` can be reduced.
 However, then the system timer interrupts use more of the CPU bandwidth processing useless interrupts.
 -  **Power Usage**: But the biggest issue is power usage.
 When the